-"García blurs the limits between spanish music and expresive posibilities of jazz piano. ****½"
+"García blurs the limits between Spanish music and expressive possibilities of jazz piano. ****½"

-"One of the most promising spanish musicians, Daniel García digs into his homeland music and convines it with the modern jazz piano trio in a highly independent way. ****½"
+"One of the most promising Spanish musicians, Daniel García digs into his homeland music and conbines it with the modern jazz piano trio in a highly independent way. ****½"

 "A trio recording with distinctive character that will lift Daniel García into the very top league of European jazz."

-"Looking to the future, while engaging and integrating elements of the past and present, Travesuras significantly showcases modern fusion.****"
+"Looking to the future, while engaging and integrating elements of the past and present, Daniel´s music significantly showcases modern fusion.****"

 Daniel García was born in Salamanca in 1983.
 As a student at Berklee College of Music in Boston he was taught by Grammy-winning Panamanian jazz pianist Danilo Pérez.
 Pérez became a mentor for García and had a decisive influence on his musical development."Music is about truthfulness and self-knowledge, says García.
 “Only then can you penetrate deeper into things and find your own artistic expression, and Danilo showed me the way."
 García's success was not long in coming: in 2011 he received the award for the best jazz performance in Berklee.
 He subsequently played with renowned musicians such as Arturo Sandoval, Greg Osby and Perico Sambeat.

-"Travesuras" is anything but a musical patchwork.
-Nothing sounds randomly put together here.
-García often takes as the starting point for his explorations underlying harmonic-rhythmic structures and melodic phrases which derive from flamenco: there is a soleá in "Dream Of Miles" and a tango in "La Comunidad".
+Nothing sounds randomly put together in Daniel´s music.
+García often takes as the starting point for his explorations underlying harmonic-rhythmic structures and melodic phrases which derive from flamenco or old folkloric songs from his homeland, Salamanca.
 "My goal is to bring original Spanish music into a new context through improvisation and to make all stylistic dividing lines invisible," he says.
-And the album’s title is to be understood in that sense.
+And like Daniel´s previous album title Travesuras, Daniel´s music is to be understood in that sense.
 “Travesuras” means pranks, or mischief, and describes the kind of innocent, naïve, unconstrained behaviour that is often observed in children as they discover the world.
 “It is a lovely metaphor for what I'm trying to do: to look at the music from a naïve angle.
 Free yourself from expectations, let yourself drift, and just watch out whether or not something new and interesting emerges."